Jessebalves/Virtual_Environment_Management_Program/README.md

-NOTE: Praco_copy.py is the earliest version of the program without nested functions
-Pracoooo.py is the newer version where a majority of the program's functions are nested within the generate_gui() function
-This was done because of an issue with refreshing gui with new data.

 ATTENTION: There is two different copies, VEM_for_mac.py and VEM_for_wind.py, indicating which system the program is meant to be run on.
 VEM_for_mac.py is for MacOS based systems (Developed using MacOS High Sierra).
 VEM_for_wind is for Windows based systems (Developing with Personal Computer with Windows10 operating system).